CSE232-MSU/CSE232/labs/lab03.md

 |  1100  |   12    |
 |   ...  |   ...   |

-The computer represents these values in binary.
+The computer always represents unsigned integers in binary.
 Only when we ask C++ to print a value does it convert it to decimal in order to make it easier for us to understand.

 There are six operators in C++ that allow us to directly interact with the binary representation of a value.
 If you use them with `unsigned` values, they will operate on each bit individually, and thus they are called "bitwise" operations.
-Let's assume that we have two 8-bit unsigned variables, defined as follows:
+Let us assume that we have two 8-bit unsigned variables, defined as follows:

 ```c++
 uint8_t a = 0b00001111;